 How Long to Stay in Bergen

-If visiting Bergen with young children, we would recommend staying 4-5 days in Bergen, especially if you are interested in doing some hiking in the area.
+If you have the time in your family trip to Norway, we would recommend staying 4 – 5 days in Bergen with kids, especially if you are interested in doing some hiking in the area.

 Getting to Bergen by Train